Service Dog Training: A Guide to Canine Assistance

 Consider obtaining certification from reputable organizations that specialize in service dog training like The Academy of Pet Careers.
 Certification is not a requirement to train service dogs but can enhance your credibility as a trainer.

-Service dog trainers must prioritize the welfare of both the dogs and their handlers.
+Service dog trainers must prioritize the welfare of all parties during dog and handler training.
 Ethical training practices, respect for individual needs, and a commitment to positive reinforcement are essential principles.